May 13, 2022 | Updated: May 20, 2022

 In this first edition, the winning projects were Casa Oriol (Valencia, Spain) in the residential category, Al Hira Beach (Sharjah City, UAE) in the commercial category, Hotel Gran Fiesta Americana (Oaxaca, Mexico) in the hotel category and Al Qana (Abu Dhabi, UAE) in the public spaces category.
 All of them represent excellent examples of design integrated into the environment, the main theme of this year's awards.

-The enclave of BAM Park in Milan served as the main stage for the Porcelanosa International Project Award ceremony, where innovation, architecture and talent were the true protagonists.
-The awards were presented on Thursday 12 May to the most outstanding projects in the four competition categories: residential, commercial, hotel and public spaces.
+The BAM Park in Milan provided the main stage for the Porcelanosa International Project Award ceremony, an international architecture competition organised by the PORCELANOSA Group to promote and support the creativity of architects from all over the world.
+The awards were presented on Thursday, 12 May to the most outstanding projects in the competition's four categories (residential, commercial, hotel and public spaces) at a gala where innovation, architecture and talent became the real protagonists.

 In the residential category, the winning project was Casa Oriol (Valencia, España), thanks to its unique design connecting the indoors with the outdoors and bringing the landscape into the heart of the home.
 The winning commercial project was Al Hira Beach (Sharjah City, UAE), for its meticulous, elegant design incorporating premium quality materials and the highest standards of environmental sustainability.
 In the hotel category, the winning project was Hotel Gran Fiesta Americana (Oaxaca, México), thanks to its redefining of the hotel concept, fusing tradition and modernity.
 And finally, Al Qana (Abu Dhabi, UAE) won the award for the public spaces category, for its clever blending of architecture with landscape.
-The jury gave a special mention to The Silva (Washington, DC, USA), and the Critics Award went to the Home Plate Project - WBSC Headquarters (Pully, Switzerland).
+El jurado decidió otorgar también una mención especial a The Silva (Washington, DC, USA) y el Premio de la Crítica al Home Plate Project – WBSC Headquarters (Pully, Suiza).

 The winning projects masterfully illustrate that architecture and landscape are no longer two static and isolated concepts.
 Buildings are no longer immobile elements and they in fact interact with their environment, enabling communication between the two.
 This is a dialogue that culminates into a fusion of architecture and environment, be it urban or rural.